umd-dslam/SLOG/README.md

 [![Build Status](https://github.com/ctring/SLOG/workflows/Build%20and%20Test/badge.svg)](https://github.com/ctring/SLOG/actions)

 SLOG is a geographically distributed data store that achieves high-throughput and low-latency transactions while guaranteeing strict serializability.
-For more details, see this [blog post](http://dbmsmusings.blogspot.com/2019/10/introducing-slog-cheating-low-latency.html) or the [SLOG paper](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf).
+For more details, see this [blog post](http://dbmsmusings.blogspot.com/2019/10/introducing-slog-cheating-low-latency.html) or the [SLOG paper](http://www.vldb.org/pvldb/vol12/p1747-ren.pdf) (NOTE: the code in this repo is a rewritten version of the code used to run the experiments in the paper).

 This repository contains an experimental implementation of the system, which is not suitable for use in production.